Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 = 2.1.15 =
 * Improved user interface with tabs
-* Changed function to test ssl test page from file_get_contents to curl, as this improves response time, which might prevent "no ssl messages"
+* Changed function to test SSL test page from file_get_contents to curl, as this improves response time, which might prevent "no SSL messages"
-* Extended the mixed content fixer to replace src="http:// links, as these should always be https on an ssl site.
+* Extended the mixed content fixer to replace src="http:// links, as these should always be https on an SSL site.
-* Added an errormessage in case of force rewrite titles in Yoast SEO plugin is used, as this prevents the plugin from fixing mixed content
+* Added an error message in case of force rewrite titles in Yoast SEO plugin is used, as this prevents the plugin from fixing mixed content

 = 2.1.14 =
 * Added support for loadbalancer and is_ssl() returning false: in that case a wp-config fix is needed.
 * Improved performance
-* Added debuggin option, so a trace log can be viewed
+* Added debugging option, so a trace log can be viewed
 * Fixed a bug where the rlrsssl_replace_url_args filter was not applied correctly.

 = 2.1.13 =